line/line-api-use-case-reservation-hairsalon/README.md

 Python 3.8.3
 ```

-Install Python (3.8 or higher), used for backend development, in your local development environment if it's not already installed.
+Install Python (3.8 or higher), used for back-end development, in your local development environment if it's not already installed.

 Python installation reference site: